simonhklaassen/mas-auction/README.md

 # 3 Installation Instructions

 To run this Java project, the JADE library can either be installed (https://jade.tilab.com/download/jade/), or the JADE library included in the repository can be used.
 For JADE to work, a complete Java programming environment is needed.
 At least a Java Development Kit version 1.4 is required.
-Finally, to be able to work with JSON, the org.json package has to be downloaded as well (https://github.com/stleary/JSON-java/blob/master/README.md).
+Finally, to be able to work with JSON, the org.json package has to be downloaded (https://github.com/stleary/JSON-java/blob/master/README.md).

 # 4 Running Instructions